PyVRP/Instances/CVRP/README.md

-# X instances of Uchoa et al. (2017)
+# CVRP

-This folder lists the so-called "X instances" of Uchoa et al. (2017) for CVRP.
+This folder contains the so-called "X instances" of Uchoa et al. (2017) for CVRP.
 Downloaded from [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/).

 Uchoa, Eduardo et al. 2017.
 New benchmark instances for the Capacitated